Skip to main content

 To use Quick Pay, you must meet the following eligibility criteria:

-At this time, Quick Pay only works using Debit Cards at participating banks.
-If your current payment method is not eligible, you can replace by clicking on “Change Payment method” inside the Quick Pay menu:
+At this time, Quick Pay only works using debit cards at participating banks.
+Credit cards, prepaid cards, and standard bank account transfers (ACH) are not supported.
+If your current payment method is not eligible, you can replace it by clicking on "Change Payment Method" inside the Quick Pay menu.

 Once Quick Pay is enabled on my account, will I receive my earnings immediately after the completion of every shift?